maertsen/pyNotmuchFS/DESIGN.md

 ### Backing directory

-The backing directory contains symlinks which define the directories and their contents found in a mounted pyNotmuchFS  directory.
+The backing directory contains files which define the directories (file name) and their contents (file content, as notmuch query) found in a mounted pyNotmuchFS directory.

 ### Mail directory